 - Receding hairlines with visibility of scalp.

-What Are the Types of Hair Fall Directly Due to Stress?
+Different Types of Hair Fall Due to Stress

-High levels of stress can lead to different types of hair fall, which usually is of 3 types.
+High levels of stress can lead to different types of hair fall and thinning, which usually are of 3 types.

 - Telogen Effluvium: This is the usual type of hair fall seen due to stress where the stress pushes a large number of hair follicles to a resting phase, and over a period of time hair falls out suddenly even when simply combing or washing hair.